-Health hazard is defined as "(a) a condition of a premises, (b) a substance, thing, plant or animal other than man, or (c) a solid, liquid, gas or combination of any of them, that is likely to have an adverse effect on the health of any person."
+The HPPA defines a health hazard as "(a) a condition of a premises, (b) a substance, thing, plant or animal other than man, or (c) a solid, liquid, gas or combination of any of them, that has or that is likely to have an adverse effect on the health of any person."
 HPPA, s.1(1).
-Further, section 13 of the HPPA gives the MOH, or a public health inspector authority to require a person to take or refrain from taking any action in respect of a health hazard.
+Further, Section 13 of the HPPA gives the MOH, or a public health inspector authority to require a person to take or refrain from taking any action in respect of a health hazard.
 The order can require the closure of premises, cleaning and disinfecting of a premises or thing, and prohibiting the use of any premises or thing, among other things.